get-convex/geospatial/README.md

 });
 ```

-The fourth argument can either be a numeric `maxDistance` (for backwards
+The second argument is an options object containing `point`, `limit`, and
-compatibility) or an options object.
-When you pass an options object you can
+optionally `maxDistance` and `filter`.
+You can combine `maxDistance` with the
-combine `maxDistance` with the same filter builder used by `query`, including
+same filter builder used by `query`, including `eq`, `in`, `gte`, and `lt`
-`eq`, `in`, `gte`, and `lt` conditions.
-These filters are enforced through the
+conditions.
+These filters are enforced through the indexed `pointsByFilterKey`
-indexed `pointsByFilterKey` range before documents are loaded, so the database
+range before documents are loaded, so the database does the heavy lifting and
-does the heavy lifting and the query avoids reading unrelated points.
-Pairing
+the query avoids reading unrelated points.
+Pairing that with a sensible
-that with a sensible `maxDistance` further constrains the search space and can
+`maxDistance` further constrains the search space and can greatly speed up
-greatly speed up searching the index.
+searching the index.

 ## Example